d34dman/drupal-jsonapi-params/README.md

   .addSort('status');

 const urlencodedQueryString = apiParams.getQueryString();
+const queryString = apiParams.getQueryString({ encode: false });

 ```

 ## API

-### getQueryString
+### getQueryString [options?]

-Returns urlencoded query string which can be used in api calls.
+Returns query string which can be used in api calls.
+By default the output is URI encoded.
+Options can be passed to control the [qs.stringifying](https://github.com/ljharb/qs#stringifying) internally used.

 ### addFilter